sensu/sensu-docs/content/sensu-go/5.10/reference/datastore.md

 Sensu supports using an external PostgreSQL instance for event storage in place of etcd.
 PostgreSQL can handle significantly higher volumes of Sensu events, letting you scale Sensu beyond etcd's 8GB limit.

-Configured with a PostgreSQL event store, Sensu connects to PostgreSQL to store and retrieve event data in place of etcd, while etcd continues to store Sensu configuration data.
+Configured with a PostgreSQL event store, Sensu connects to PostgreSQL to store and retrieve event data in place of etcd, while etcd continues to store Sensu entity and configuration data.
 You can access event data stored in PostgreSQL using the same Sensu web UI, API, and sensuctl processes as etcd-stored events.

 ### Requirements